The Importance of a Good Candidate Experience in Recruitment

 ‘90% of job searchers use their phones to look for work’

-Adopting a method that keeps your applicants updated on the status of each recruiting stage is a good approach to generate a pleasant candidate experience when there is very little human touch with your candidates.
+Adopting a method that keeps your applicants updated on the status of each recruiting stage is a good approach to generate the ideal candidate experience when there is very little human touch with your candidates.

 - To begin, an automatic email verifying their application’s submission and progress, as well as following progress update emails, would be beneficial